Eye problems caused by continuous use of computer (and other technological device’s screen) are collectively known as computer vision syndrome (CVS).

 The light emitted by the screen imposes a negative impact on our eyes.
 It not only exhausts our eye but also has a long-term impact on retinal cells.
 Likewise, continuous exposure to blue light may affect our biological clock and sleep pattern.

-Due to improper positioning of the screen from eyes, people often complain of headache, ocular pain and transient blurring of vision.
+Due to the improper positioning of the screen from eyes, people often complain of headaches, ocular pain, and transient blurring of vision.
 It occurs because the closer the screen from the eye, the greater is the accommodation demand.
 It is also an important factor to trigger myopia(short-sightedness) in children.

 Computer vision syndrome could affect more than our eyes and could have issues with work performance if we do nothing about them.